Remo aims to make the user experience for everyone awesome, and we mean everyone.

 To do this, you can pre-record your presentation and then stream this live during your event.
 To do this, you would upload your pre-recorded presentation onto Youtube in advance and then share this during the event

-Just make sure when uploading your video you enable closed captions in Youtube, and you ask your guests to hit the closed caption button in the Youtube video screen (as shown in the image below)
+Just make sure: 1) when uploading your video you enable closed captions in Youtube 2) when sharing the video in Remo you 'enable video controls for other participants' 3) inform your guests to hit the closed caption button in the Youtube video screen (as shown in the image below)

-Similarly, if you have any Youtube videos you’d like to broadcast during your presentation, all you would have to do is ensure your selected video has closed captions enabled already (this would be up to the video owner) and ask your guests to click the closed captions button when you broadcast the video as shown above.
+Similarly, if you have any Youtube videos you’d like to broadcast during your presentation, all you would have to do is ensure your selected video has closed captions enabled already (this would be up to the video owner), enable video controls for other participants when sharing the video in Remo, and ask your guests to click the closed captions button when you broadcast the video as shown above.

 Using Youtube for your closed captions is great because its easy to use, free and can generate auto captions for you.
 However, these auto generated captions may lack your desired standard of accuracy, so you may need to go over them again if you are posting the video on Youtube yourself